 As a consequence, you and your neighbors are best served to seek the assistance of a qualified, experienced homeless encampment cleanup service.

 The U.S. Center for Disease Control and Prevention has established a list of personal protective gear that needs to be utilized to provide proper protection when biohazard cleanup, or biohazard remediation, is being pursued.
 This gear includes:

 The Four Stages of Biohazardous Remediation at a Homeless Encampment

 As mentioned previously, biohazardous material will be present at a homeless encampment.
-The cleanup up this material technically is known as biohazard remediation.
-There are three essential stages to a comprehensive remediation of a homeless encampment:
+The cleanup of this material technically is known as biohazard remediation.
+There are three essential stages to comprehensive remediation of a homeless encampment:

 It is during this phase that blood, bodily fluids, human and animal waste, and other biological materials are addressed.
 These need to be placed into proper biohazardous waste containers and transported by a licensed entity for destruction.

 A professional homeless encampment cleanup professional utilizes medical grade chemicals to sanitize an area in which biohazardous materials were removed.
 This step is necessary to ensure that people are not exposed to these dangerous pathogens going forward.